WalletConnect/walletconnect-docs/docs/quick-start/wallets/kotlin.md

 WalletConnectClient.initalize(initalizeParams)
 ```
 The controller client will always be the "wallet" which is exposing blockchain accounts to a "Dapp" and therefore is also in charge of signing.
 To initialize the WalletConnect client, create a ClientTypes.InitialParams object in the Android Application class.
-The InitialParams object will need at least the API key and the Application.
-The InitialParams object will then ben passed to the WalletConnect.initialize function.
+The InitialParams object will need at least the Project ID and the Application.
+The InitialParams object will then be passed to the WalletConnect.initialize function.

 ### **Pair Clients**
 ```kotlin